Code-Institute-Submissions/MS2-Colombbeans/README.md

     - The "Let's do business" button has also been removed from here and in its place, the form has been integrated with the same title.
     - The map, originally on the right side on desktop view, is now stacked below the contact details and the contact form.
     - As newly integrated part of this section, the form labels have been slightly edited: *Name*, *Email Address*, *Location*, *Tell us more about your needs*.
+    - I decided to remove the *Copyright* text from the original wireframe.

 ## Features
 #### Existing features